sallietsang/-p8105_hw5_st3340/hw5.md

 }
 ```

-lets try to map the function and save it in a new dataframe
+let’s try to map the function and save it in a new dataframe

 ``` r
 map(iris_with_missing,missing_value)